bunnyian/PTCHacks/README.md

 - **Warning:** Returns COVID risk factors the user faces.
 - **Customizable** Special messages for pregnant women and healthcare workers, more can be added.
 - **Educational** Important vaccine message for all users about before vaccine and after the vaccine.

+## Features
+- Determine which phase you are eligible for
+- Determine you COVID physical risk level
+- Special notes for Healthcare workers and for Pregnant women
+- Save your data as a .txt file that can be exported to Public Health
+- Simple GUI for stressed out users, simple input (YES) or (NO) buttons
+- Pictures to guide understanding

 ## How we built it
 Built in the eclipse JDE.
 The panels that pop up for a better GUI are done through java Swing.
 File writing is done through java io.
 I am new to programming but I am very happy that I was able to move my projects **out of the console, and into proper and user-friendly mediums**.